publicsamples/Oi-Grandad/README.md

 Logic users please note: It seems Oi, Grandad! will "glitch out" using any buffer size below 512 samples.

-**Installation**
+# Installation

-Copy "oi grandad.component" to Users/USERNAME/Library/Audio/Components
+Copy "oi grandad.component" to Users/USERNAME/Library/Audio/Plug-ins/Components

-Bypassing unidentified developer messages:
+Copy ""oi grandad.vst3" to Users/USERNAME/Library/Audio/Plug-ins/VST3

+Copy "modularsamples" folder to Users/USERNAME/Library/Application Support

+On loading your DAW you may run into the message "“the developer cannot be verified”." to bypass this see this page:

 https://support.apple.com/en-us/HT202491